flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ## Resolution Advisory

 When a traffic advisory becomes a collision threat an RA is generated.
 RA actions require the flight crew to promptly follow any commanded actions by TCAS and notify ATC.
-According to the Airbus Flight Crew Techniques Manual (FCTM) the flight crew **must follow TCAS RA commands even** in the following situations:
+According to the Airbus Flight Crew Techniques Manual (FCTM) the flight crew **must follow TCAS RA commands** even in the following situations:

-- TCAS RA commands conflict with ATC instructions
+- TCAS RA issues commands that conflict with ATC instructions
 - Aural warnings such as "Climb, Climb" or "Increase Climb" exceed max ceiling altitude
 - Results in crossing altitude of intruder